Richard Pearce (director)

 Richard Pearce (born January 25, 1943) is an American film director, television director and cinematographer.
-In addition to feature films, he has directed made-for-TV movies and TV series.
+In addition to feature films, he has directed TV movies and TV series.

 Early life and education

-Born in 1943 in San Diego, California, Richard Pearce went east to high school, attending St. Paul's School in Concord, New Hampshire.
+Born in 1943 in San Diego, Richard Pearce went east to high school, attending St. Paul's School in Concord, New Hampshire.

-He attended Yale University, where he earned a B.A., English in 1965 where he met D.A.
-Pennebaker; afterwards he moved to New York City working with Pennebaker and Richard Leacock on several documentaries.
+He attended Yale University where he earned a B.A. in English in 1965 and where he met D.A.
+Pennebaker.
+He moved to New York City and worked with Pennebaker and Richard Leacock on several documentaries.

 Accolades

-In 1980 he won the Golden Bear award at the 30th Berlin International Film Festival for his film Heartland.
+In 1980, he won the Golden Bear award at the 30th Berlin International Film Festival for his film Heartland.